-The Return of Title IV Funds calculation (Return calculation) is based on the percentage of earned aid using the following calculation: Percentage of payment period or term completed equals the number of scheduled hours (clock-hour programs) or days (credit-hour programs) completed up to the withdrawal date divided by the total number of hours (clock-hour programs) or days (credit-hour programs) in the payment period or term.
-For credit-hour programs, any scheduled break of five days or more is not counted as part of the days in the term.
+The Return of Title IV Funds calculation (Return calculation) is based on the percentage of earned aid using the following calculation:

+Percentage of payment period or term completed = the number of days completed up to the withdrawal date divided by the total days in the payment period or term.
+(Any break of five days or more is not counted as part of the days in the term.)
 This percentage is also the percentage of earned aid.

-Funds are returned to the appropriate federal program based on the percentage of unearned aid using the following formula: Aid to be returned equals (100% of the aid that could be disbursed minus the percentage of earned aid) multiplied by the total dollar amount of aid that could have been disbursed during the payment period or term.
+Funds are returned to the appropriate federal program based on the percentage of unearned aid using the following formula: Aid to be returned = (100% of the aid that could be disbursed minus the percentage of earned aid) multiplied by the total amount of aid that could have been disbursed during the payment period or term.